Mechanics

 The existence of local brittle zones (LBZs) in carbon-manganese steel welds has caused great concern to the marine and offshore industries as their detrimental effect on material fracture toughness is not well understood.
 This project will assess fracture characteristics of multi-pass welds containing LBZs for failure prediction and prevention.

-Principal Investigator: Associate Professor Zhou Kun
+Principal Investigator: Professor Zhou Kun

 Wear life characterization and enhancement for rails and wheels performance